Pain Pill Detoxification

 How Can Detoxification Help?

 A person requires medically-assisted pain pill detoxification for getting rid of the dependence on painkillers and management of withdrawal systems.
-At CNT, starting with detox, our outpatient programs also provide counseling, drug testing, and other types of treatment to ensure long term recovery.
+At CNT, starting with detox, our outpatient programs also provide drug counseling, drug testing, and other types of treatment to ensure long term recovery.

 At CNT, we understand the complexities of painkiller addiction and provide a personalized detox treatment plan for every patient that includes a detailed evaluation and proper case management.